actionml/harness-cli/README.md

 ### Remote Harness

-To use this harness cli on a remote harness server make the correct changes to `python-cli/harness-cli-env` or in the shell's env, which overrides `harness-cli-env`.
+To use this harness-cli on a remote harness server make the correct changes to `python-cli/harness-cli-env` or in the shell's env, which overrides `harness-cli-env`.

 For the simple case, just change `HARNESS_SERVER_ADDRESS` and `HARNESS_SERVER_PORT` in the setting below.